EvaFrossard/EvaFrossard.github.io/index.md

 Having set the stage, it is time to analyze the reactions and bring you the solutions.

+### Activity

+After identifying the most influential features affecting the recovery of YouTube creators, let’s dig a bit deeper into their implications to extract actionable insights.
+Let’s focus on the most impactful feature and explore it comprehensively.
+Should You Increase or Decrease Uploading Frequency During a Decline?
+A key question for creators facing a decline is:
+“As a YouTuber, should I upload more content or less?
+And if I need to adjust my frequency, how should I do it?”
+Good news!
+Our detailed analysis reveals that increasing your upload frequency is more effective than reducing it.
+Here’s how you can act on this insight:
+  1. Determine Your Current Frequency: Calculate your average uploads per week or month.
+2.⁠ ⁠Adjust Your Frequency: Use our findings (illustrated in the bar plot) to align your upload schedule with recovery trends.
+(How to Present the Data ?
+To help creators implement this strategy, we can either:
+Include a Bar Plot: This would show the relationship between recovery rate and upload frequency, making it easier to identify an optimal target.
+Provide Specific Numbers: Alternatively, we can state exact thresholds or ranges (e.g., increase frequency by 20%-50%) to guide adjustments.)

+Does Video Duration Play a Role in Recovery?
+Another potentially important factor is video duration.
+While our regression analysis suggests that duration has a limited impact on recovery, we decided to investigate further, looking for hidden patterns.
+Key Findings:
+•⁠  ⁠You don’t need to adjust their average length significantly.
+•⁠  ⁠However, creators producing videos that last between 15 to 20 minutes show a slightly higher probability of recovery.
+This duration may resonate better with audiences, striking a balance between depth and engagement.
+While this insight is subtle, it can guide creators aiming to maximize their recovery potential.
 ### A deep dive into topic transitions

 Evalutating the impact of subject changes should not be done as a whole : the categories and possible transitions are too numerous to be aggregated as one variable.
 To go into greater detail, we analyze the consequences by direction : going from **politics** to **lifestyle** videos should be distinguished from changing from **movie reviews** to **league of legends** content.